PEACE: Prompt Engineering Automation for CLIPSeg Enhancement for Safe-Landing Zone Segmentation

-In the simulated environment, PEACE outperformed DOVESEI-DEF and DOVESEI (Table~\ref{results:aggregated_results}), with an increase of 34\% in successful SLZ selection.
-The possible reason behind the higher average time spent (Table~\ref{results:aggregated_results}) on DOVESEI is due to the prompt engineering used for DOVESEI, which made the segmentation more brittle and led the system to be less confident (Table~\ref{results:aggregated_results}).
+From 100 identical safe-landing experiments using Paris satellite images, PEACE-CS had 92/100 successful safe-landing zone detection (Fig.~\ref{results:success} show a successful landing example), performing significantly better than D-CS (57/100) and DD-CS (76/100) (Table~\ref{results:aggregated_results}).
+The reasoning behind the higher average time spent by D-CS is its prompt engineering, which made the segmentation more brittle and leading the system to be less confident.
 More specifically, optimized prompt engineering can make the segmentation more stable and increase the system's confidence, therefore it would not have to go to the waiting state to figure out a better SLZ.
-If our hypothesis is correct, the longer average horizontal distance for DOVESEI-PEACE is due to its changing prompts during flight, which results in finding a safer SLZ that is further away or finding a better SLZ during descent and adjusting the path, which is out of DOVESEI and DOVESEI-DEF SLZ selections.
-This reasoning can explain the higher total successful SLZ selections of DOVESEI-PEACE, where prompts are dynamic (Table~\ref{results:prompts}).
-Table~\ref{results:prompts} shows an example of automatic prompt generation using PEACE, whereas other systems have static prompts engineering.
-It worth noting that lower average time spent and distance do not equate to better performance since they include results from non-successful safe-landing scenarios where the UAV landed quickly but not SLZs.
+The longer average horizontal distance for PEACE-CS is due to finding a safer SLZ that is further away (Fig.~\ref{results:paths}) or finding a better SLZ during descent and adjusting its path, which is out of D-CS and DD-CS SLZ selections capabilities since their prompts are static.
+We also realized that PEACE-CS found SLZs that are closer to its location that other methods could not.
+This reasoning can also explain the varying time spent on experiments (Fig.~\ref{results:time}) for PEACE and its total successful SLZ selections.
+It is also important to mention that shorter time spent during exploration, shorter horizontal distance, and inference speed does not always indicate better results since some experiments chose incorrect SLZs, but faster.
+Thus, the most important metric for safe-landing is the total successful SLZ selections, for which PEACE shows the best results.

-An example of different paths in the simulator for all systems at the same starting location, are presented in Fig.~\ref{results:paths}.
-While the UAV is navigating only in the Searching state, all the systems' behavior is dependent on their segmentation, as expected.

-For the indoor environment, 10 experiments were conducted for each system.
-Average horizontal distance and time spent were not included in the results since the map was not large enough (150cm x 150cm) to record significant differences among the systems using Cognifly (28cm x 28cm).
-As expected by the mIoU results, DOVESEI performed slightly worse (6/10) than DOVESEI-DEF (7/10), and DOVESEI-PEACE had the highest (10/10) SLZ selection, which is an increase of 30\% in SLZ selections compared to DOVESEI.
+Compared to DD-CS, D-CS and PEACE-CS selected similar SLZs (Fig.~\ref{results:paths_diff}).
+This is due to both having aerial prompt engineering, compared to the generic prompt engineering of DD-CS.
+Despite choosing similar SLZs, PEACE-CS had much higher success rate (Table~\ref{results:aggregated_results}) than DOVESEI due to its precision on segmentation during descent, which is only possible due to the automated dynamic prompt engineering that is reactive to changing environments (images).
+This precision adjustment from PEACE justifies longer average horizontal distance in Table~\ref{results:aggregated_results}.